yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Thank you for your interest in our work!
 Before asking questions regarding the codes or the paper, I strongly recommend you to read the FAQ first.

 ## Description
-Because of the inefficient training implementation and the huge memory of the location matrix, the running speed of STAN is extremely low.
-Unfortunately, the authors will not likely to have time to refine the codes.
+Because of the huge memory of the location matrix, the running speed of STAN is extremely low.
 You can refer to the implementation of masked attention [[here](https://github.com/yzhao062/PyHealth/blob/master/pyhealth/models/sequence/dipole.py)] if you wish to rewrite your own codes.
 Try a proportion of users to test the performance.
 Do increase the embed_dim accordingly if using more users.

 Run "load.py" first and then "train.py".
 You should see something on the screen like this:
 100%|██████████| 100/100 [14:32<00:00,  8.72s/it]